Oktopost/Squid/Docs/Source/References/Select/queryWithCallback.rst

 .. code-block:: php

-	public function queryWithCallback(callable $callback, ?array $result = null, bool $isAssoc = true)
+	public function queryWithCallback(callable $callback, ?array &$result = null, bool $isAssoc = true)

-Instead of returned the result, pass each row to the provided callback.
+Instead of returning the result, pass each row to the provided callback.

-``queryWithCallback`` with generally use less memory then any other query command, specially when working with big data sets.
+``queryWithCallback`` will generally use less memory than any other query command, especially when working with big data sets.
 Instead of storing the entire data set in a single array, ``queryWithCallback`` will only allocate enough memory to the currently processed record.